haroldwongms/openshift-containerplatform/README.md

 1.  _artifactsLocation: URL for artifacts (json, scripts, etc.)
 2.  customVhdOrGallery: Choose to use a custom VHD image or an image from the Azure Gallery.
 The valid inputs are "gallery" or "custom".
 The default is set to "gallery".
 2.  customStorageAccount: The URL to the storage account that contains your custom VHD image.
 Include the ending '/'.
+If "gallery" is chosen above, this parameter will not be used.
 Example: https://customstorageaccount.blob.core.windows.net/
 2.  customOsDiskName: The folder and name of the custom VHD image.
+If "gallery" is chosen above, this parameter will be not be used.
 Example: images/customosdisk.vhd
 2.  masterVmSize: Size of the Master VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Size of the Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  infraVmSize: Size of the Infra VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
-4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and nodes (between 1 and 5 characters)
+4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and nodes.
+Between 1 and 5 characters for Commercial Azure and between 1 and 3 characters for Azure Government.
 5.  openshiftMasterPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Master Node by
 6.  infraLbPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Node Load Balancer by.
 Used to access deployed applications
 7.  masterInstanceCount: Number of Masters nodes to deploy